bkabrda/dfe/README.md

         configfile: config-rhel_centos
         installer: yum

+(Plus, the `files` section would also be appended under `vars`, but that is omitted in this example.)

-## Dockerfile Expansion
+## Expansion (a.k.a.
+Rendering)

 `Dockerfile` rendering by `dfe` for specific `configurations` entry:

 * The `configurations` entry is expanded (see above)
-* The `dockerfile` attribute is taken from given entry and used as a template (current directory is used as a base to search for this file)
+* All files from the `files` item of given entry are traversed and rendered
-* The template is rendered using values from entry's `vars`
+* All templates are rendered using values from entry's expanded `vars`

 ## Config as Environment Variables